tirzagabriella/DS_FinalProject/README.md

 A password management system is a software tool designed to securely store and manage passwords for various online accounts and services.
 It helps users create strong and unique passwords, eliminates the need to remember multiple passwords, and enhances overall online security.

+#

 ## Features
 - Update password (change password manually / generate new password)
 - Delete password
-- View all saved passwords
+- View saved passwords

 ## Data Sturcture Comparison
 - Doubly Linked List